romarcg/traversability_estimation_manta/README.md

 ## Code

-Contains scripts for `generate`-ing traversability datasets `train`-ning a CNN estimator and `estimate`-ing traversability on evaluation heightmaps.
+Contains scripts for generating traversability datasets training a CNN estimator and estimating traversability on evaluation heightmaps.

 ## Results